GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-99/index.md

 [Chromium's threat model](chromium.googlesource.com/chromium/src/+/master/docs/security/side-channel-threat-model.md)
 requires us to consider a process as the only defensible security boundary.
-To that end, aligning origins with processes is paramount.
+To do that, it's necessary to align origins with processes.
 The `document.domain` setter makes this a difficult task, as we don't know whether the same-origin policy will be relaxed until runtime, when it's too late to change the process into which a document has committed.
 We have some opt-out mechanisms; ideally